alinanila/uwb_app/README.md

 A prototype system to aid visually impaired stage performers navigate a theatre environment using a UWB Real-Time Localisation System (RTLS).
 This provides the RTLS for this [stage navigation project](https://github.com/Dell-S/stage-support/tree/main)

 ## To Do
-* Moving average for smoothing tag position
-    - Functions for simple and exponential to compare performance, make this configurable from the webpage?
-    - Function for Kalman filtering, see if it's worth it
 * Bluetooth TTS audio, either from Pi D, or from an MCU worn on the performer, depends which will be easier and more reliable
 * Buttons
     - Right now the systemd services handle ranging, hub and localiser, these start automatically